A Tight Bound of Hard Thresholding: Introduction

 \subsection{Notation}

 Before delivering the algorithm and main theoretical results, let us instate several pieces of notation that are involved throughout the paper.
-We use bold lowercase letters, e.g., $\bv$ to denote a vector and its $i$th element is denoted by $v_i$.
-The $\ell_2$ norm of a vector $\bv$ is denoted by $\twonorm{\bv}$.
-The support set of $\bv$ is denoted by $\supp{\bv}$ whose cardinality is denoted by $\abs{\supp{\bv}}$ or $\zeronorm{\bv}$.
+We use bold lowercase letters, e.g., $\bv$, to denote a vector (either column or row) and its $i$th element is denoted by $v_i$.
+The $\ell_2$-norm of a vector $\bv$ is denoted by $\twonorm{\bv}$.
+The support set of $\bv$, i.e., indices of non-zeros, is denoted by $\supp{\bv}$ whose cardinality is written as $\abs{\supp{\bv}}$ or $\zeronorm{\bv}$.
 We write bold capital letters such as $\bM$ for matrices and its $(i, j)$-th entry is denoted by $m_{ij}$.
-The capital upright letter $\const$ and its subscript variants~(e.g., $\const_0, \const_1$) are reserved for some absolute constants that may change from appearance to appearance.
+The capital upright letter $\const$ and its subscript variants~(e.g., $\const_0, \const_1$) are reserved for absolute constants whose values may change from appearance to appearance.

-For an integer $d > 0$, suppose that $\Omega$ is a subset of $\{1, 2, \cdots, d\}$.
-Then for a general vector $\bv \in \Rd$, we define $\PO{\bv}$ as the orthogonal projection onto the support set $\Omega$ which retains elements contained in $\Omega$ and sets others to zero.
+For an integer $d > 0$, suppose that $\Omega$ is a subset of $\{1,\ 2,\ \dots,\ d\}$.
+Then for a general vector $\bv \in \Rd$, we define $\PO{\cdot}$ as the orthogonal projection onto the support set $\Omega$ which retains elements contained in $\Omega$ and sets others to zero.
 That is,

 In particular, let $\Gamma$ be the support set indexing the $k$ largest absolute components of $\bv$.
 In this way, the hard thresholding operator is given by